sboesebeck/morphium/MorphiumDoku.md

 If you want to specify classes in the config (like the Query Implementation), you need to specify the full qualified class name, e.g. `de.caluga.morphium.customquery.QueryImpl`

 #### Java-Code
 The most straight forward way of configuring _Morphium_ is, using the object directly.
-This means you just call the getters and setters according to the given variable names above (like `setMaxAutoReconnectTime()`).
+This means you call the getters and setters according to the given variable names above (like `setMaxAutoReconnectTime()`).

 The minimum configuration is explained above: you only need to specify the database name and the host(s) to connect to.
 All other settings have sensible defaults, which should work for most cases.